 Treat your debtor’s personal information with caution.
 They should not be disclosed to other parties (meaning those people who are not parties to your contact, e.g. your debt collection agency).
 Personal information must be collected only by lawful and fair means.
 Also, do not disclose personal information in your social media accounts.

 To maintain good business relations and in line with Australian debt collection guidelines.
 Don’t use accusatory or vulgar language.
-Don’t use threats, force, or intimidation when trying to collect unpaid debts.
+Avoid using threats, force, or intimidation when trying to collect unpaid debts.
 Don’t be the creditor they want to avoid doing business with.

 All creditors are entitled to recover bad debts.
 All debtors are also obligated to pay off their debts.
 Even if it is the debtor’s obligation to pay, it is the creditor who should be proactive in pursuing the debt collection.
 After all, it is the creditor’s cash flow that would be affected when there is non-payment or late payment of debts.
+Creditors must remember the do’s and don’ts.
 Collecting on a debt can be easy, or difficult, depending on your behaviour as a creditor.
-If you are facing difficulties collecting debts, you can also call on professionals to do the work for you.
+If you are facing difficulties collecting debts, you should contact professionals to do the work for you.